Phase Guided Light Field for Spatial-Depth High Resolution 3D Imaging: Abstract

 \section{Abstract}

-On 3D imaging, light field cameras typically are of single shot, and however, they heavily suffer from low spatial resolution and depth accuracy.
-In this paper, by employing an optical projector to project a group of single high-frequency phase-shifted sinusoid patterns, we propose a phase guided light field algorithm to significantly improve both the spatial and depth resolutions for off-the-shelf light field cameras.
-First, for correcting the axial aberrations caused by the main lens of our light field camera, we propose a deformed cone model to calibrate our structured light field system.
-Second, over wrapped phases computed from patterned images, we propose a stereo matching algorithm, i.e. phase guided sum of absolute difference, to robustly obtain the correspondence for each pair of neighbored two lenslets.
-Finally, by introducing a virtual camera according to the basic geometrical optics of light field imaging, we propose a reorganization strategy to reconstruct 3D point clouds with spatial-depth high resolution.
-Experimental results show that, compared with the state-of-the-art active light field methods, the proposed reconstructs 3D point clouds with a spatial resolution of 1280$\times$720 with factors 10$\times$ increased, while maintaining the same high depth resolution and needing merely a single group of high-frequency patterns.
+On 3D imaging, light field cameras typically are of single-shot, and however, they heavily suffer from low spatial resolution and depth accuracy.
+In this paper, by employing an optical projector to project a group of high-frequency phase-shifted sinusoid patterns, we propose a phase-guided light field algorithm to significantly improve both the spatial and depth resolutions for off-the-shelf light field cameras.
+First, in order to correct the axial aberrations caused by the main lens of our light field camera, we propose a deformed cone model to calibrate our structured light field system.
+Second, over wrapped phases computed from patterned images, we propose a stereo matching algorithm, i.e. phase-guided sum of absolute difference, to robustly obtain the correspondence for each pair of neighbored two lenslets.
+Finally, based on the reference depth by phase-guided stereo matching, we conduct a re-projection and refinement strategy to reconstruct 3D point clouds with spatial-depth high resolution.
+Experimental results show that, compared with the state-of-the-art active light field methods, the proposed reconstructs 3D point clouds with a spatial resolution of 1280$\times$720 with factors 10$\times$ increased, while maintaining the same high depth resolution and needing merely a single group of high-frequency patterns. \keywords{Light Field \and Structured Light Illumination \and 3D Imaging}